Alex-vz/django-easy-vue2/README.rst

 Features
 ========

-* supports to mode of integration: with or without of using WebPack.
+* two mode of integration: with or without of using WebPack.

-* Django Template tag for include Vue.js template and form Django template similar to .vue file.
+* Django Template tag for include Vue.js template and forms Django template similar to .vue file.

 * Django Template tag for include libs with automatic switching between minimized and development version according to DEBUG state.